OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-navigation-bar-with-a-subtle-hover-effect/README.md

 # 🐞 CSS Challenge:  Responsive Navigation Bar with a Subtle Hover Effect

-This challenge focuses on creating a responsive navigation bar using CSS (specifically CSS3) that features a subtle hover effect on its menu items.
-The design aims for a clean, modern look that adapts gracefully to different screen sizes.
-We'll avoid using a CSS framework like Tailwind for this example to demonstrate fundamental CSS principles.
+This challenge focuses on creating a responsive navigation bar using CSS.
+The navigation bar should adapt smoothly to different screen sizes and include a subtle hover effect on the menu items.
+We'll be using plain CSS3 for this, avoiding any CSS frameworks like Tailwind for clarity.

 **Description of the Styling:**

-The navigation bar will be positioned at the top of the page.
-It will contain a logo on the left and a list of menu items on the right.
-On larger screens, the menu items will be displayed inline.
-On smaller screens (mobile), the menu will collapse into a hamburger menu icon, revealing the menu items on click.
-The hover effect will involve a slight change in background color and text shadow on mouseover.
+The navigation bar will be positioned at the top of the page and have a fixed width.
+On larger screens, the menu items will be displayed inline, while on smaller screens, they'll collapse into a hamburger menu icon.
+The hover effect will subtly change the background color of the menu item on mouse-over.
+The overall design aims for a clean and modern aesthetic.

 **Full Code:**